BrycenAB/Ai-Maze-Runner/README.md

       - Layer 3 is the output layer consisting of 2 Neurons, one controlling the speed of the bot and the other controlling rotation

 # To-Do
-- [ ] Convert simple txt save data to json
+- [ ] Convert simple txt save data to SQLight embedded database
 - [ ] Add player/camera settings menu

 # Contributing